Call for Submissions

 Materials will only be returned if the sender includes a self-addressed, stamped envelope (SASE).

-- Essay, Fiction, and Prose: Please send one piece at a time.
+- Essay, Fiction, and Prose: Please format your submission in Microsoft Word.
+Send one piece at a time.
 The average word count is about 1,500–,000 words.
 Most submissions, however, are between 2,000-4,000 words.
 Please set up your submission in letter-sized format, with ample margins, double-spaced, using a standard typeface (e.g., Times New Roman, Helvetica, Arial) and font size (12 point is best).
 Include your name, title of the work, and page numbers on your submission.
 Also, include a one- to two-sentence bio about the author.
 If the submission is an academic essay with references, please include your bibliography at the end.

 Please do not submit published books or book manuscripts.